 Nailsea Glass works was built opposite the brewery owned by Charles Thatcher.
-The Thatcher family had brewed beer in Nailsea since 1721 and were probably related to the Thatchers who owned the breweries at Midsommer Norton.
+The Thatcher family had brewed beer in Nailsea since 1721 and were probably related to the Thatchers who owned the breweries at Midsomer Norton.

-Shortly after the glass works was constructed the Thatchers converted part of the brewery to a pub which they called the Glassworkers Arms.
+Shortly after the glass works was constructed, the Thatchers converted part of the brewery to a pub which they called the Glassworkers Arms.
 It’s still there now called the Friendship Inn.

 Nailsea Glass was made from the glass left over at the end of the day.

 According to our reader Grahame Bell, whose wife is a direct descendant of Charles and Sarah Thatcher: